 Texas law permits a public school to administer medication prescribed by a physician/licensed prescriber to a child on behalf of the parent or legal guardian under certain limited circumstances with an appropriate written authorization.
 The only medication that may be given at school is that which is necessary to enable the student to remain in school.
 If possible, all medication should be given outside of school hours.
 Three-times-a-day medications can be given before school, after school and at bedtime.
 All medications and equipment shall be provided by the parent or legal guardian.
 If necessary, medication can be given at school under the following conditions:

 - Medications must be in original, properly labeled containers.
 The pharmacy can supply two (2) labeled bottles for this purpose.
 Medications sent in baggies or unlabeled containers will not be given. - Medications will not be given without a specific written request signed by at least one parent or legal guardian and a written request by a physician or other health-care professional with authority to write prescriptions.
 This request should be made on the appropriate form supplied by the school or on a form supplied by the physician or other health-care professional. - Medications may be given by a staff member designated by the principal and trained by the school nurse. - All medications must be kept in the nurse's office in a locked cabinet. - Parents may bring up to one month's supply of medication.
-Empty medication containers may be given to students. - Herbal substances or dietary supplements may be administered by the registered nurse if found in the Physician's Desk Reference, with a written request from a physician and parent and provided by the parent and only if required by the individualized education program or Section 504 plan of a student with disabilities. - A Medication Log shall be maintained to record the administration of all medication.
-The Medication Log will record the following information: - The name of the student. - The name of the physician. - The name of the medication. - The prescribed dosage of medication. - The date the medication was administered. - The dosage administered. - The time the medication was administered. - The name and/or signature/initials of the person administering the medication.
+Empty medication containers may be given to students. - Herbal substances or dietary supplements may be administered by the registered nurse if U.S. Food and Drug Administration approved, with a written request from a physician and parent and provided by the parent and only if required by the individualized education program or Section 504 plan of a student with disabilities. - A Medication Log shall be maintained to record the administration of all medication.
+The Medication Log will record the following information: - The name of the student. - The name of the physician. - The name of the medication. - The prescribed dosage of medication. - The date the medication was administered. - The dosage administered. - The time the medication was administered. - The name and/or signature/initials of the person administering the medication. - The principal shall designate school personnel to perform medication administration in the absence of the school nurse and when otherwise appropriate (e.g. field trips).
+These persons shall have orientation, instruction, and practice appropriate to the task from the school nurse.